 How to Make Baked Furikake Fries

-10. Finally, drizzle the cooked fries with the remaining tbsp of the olive oil, a tsp of soy sauce and about 1 tbsp of the furikake.
-Toss well – then sprinkle on another tablespoon of the furikake, toss again and serve immediately.
+6. Season and serve.
+Drizzle the cooked fries with the remaining olive oil, soy sauce and furikake.
+Toss well and serve immediately.

 baked sliced potatoes

-As for serving, I think they taste great on their own.
-But you can’t go wrong with a bit of spicy mayo on the side: wasabi mayo, sriracha mayo or kimchi mayo are all great.
-Like it super spicy?
-Try adding chili flakes.
+I think these taste great on their own.
+But I’d never say no bit of spicy mayo on the side.
+Make wasabi mayo, sriracha mayo or kimchi mayo by simply mixing a condiment with mayonnaise.
+Like it spicier?
+I add Japanese togarashi or Korean chili flakes all the time.
+Ssamjang is probably my favorite funky dipping sauce of all time.
 And plain old ketchup is obviously a solid choice when it comes to fries!

 furikake potatoes

-You can store leftovers in an airtight food storage container in the fridge for up to 3 days.
+Store leftovers in an airtight food storage container in the fridge for up to 3 days.
 That said, these roasted furikake potatoes definitely taste best fresh out of the oven.
+They’ll lose their crispy texture in the refrigerator.

 furikake potatoes